Trojanized SRBMiner 3.2.5 Package in the Wild

 A note from Suprnova

 Pool operators and their miners are a target-rich population for this sort of attack.
-A trojanized miner on a rig doesn’t just compromise that rig — it can redirect hashrate away from the pool it’s notionally mining on, lift pool credentials out of config files, and serve as a pivot into your broader infrastructure.
+A trojanized miner on a rig isn’t cryptojacking — it’s worse.
+Once the dropper has root, it can scan the disk for wallet seed files and backed-up keystores, lift pool credentials and SSH keys out of config files, harvest browser sessions, enrol the rig in a botnet or residential-proxy pool, and pivot into your broader infrastructure.
+The mining-shaped exterior is just a lid on the box; the attacker’s actual interest is everything inside.
 Our users are, on average, more technical, more valuable, and more specifically targeted than the general population of “people who download things”, and that attention is not, on balance, a compliment.

 If you come across a suspicious miner download, an unusual tarball, or a Discord or Telegram DM pushing “custom” or “patched” miner binaries — please forward it to admin@suprnova.cc or drop it in our Discord.
 We’ll take a look, update this advisory as needed, and warn the rest of the community.
 Belt, braces, and a bit of shared paranoia — the three pillars of a happy mining rig.